Fiat needs more than the 500 to turn core brand around

 "That entire brand has lots of magic sprinkled on their product," said Portia's Nakagawa, referring to the 500’s past successes and the new Panda, which has been selling well.
 "But they also need to make some hard choices about which models fit the idea of functional or aspirational, and which need to go."

-(story refiled to make clear in paragraph 15 that 18 pct drop in U.S. sales was for 500 model)
+(Story refiled to make it clear in paragraph 15 that 18 percent drop in U.S. sales was for 500 modle)

 (Additional reporting by Bernie Woodall in Detroit and Laurence Frost in Paris; Editing by Mark Potter)